killermann/samk.blog/content/posts/2014-01-13-my-list-of-100-dreams.md

  81. Do a backflip out of an airplane (ideally with a parachute attached to me) ✅
  82. Ride in a hot air balloon (ideally in Anatolia in Turkey)
  83. Go to the Sasquatch Music Festival
- 84. Visit the Great Pyramids and the Sphinx
+ 84. Climb the Great Pyramids and walk around the Sphinx ✅
  85. See Zhangye Danxia in China
  86. Buy a van/bus/station wagon and live/work out of it on the road for a while
  87. See Flight of the Conchords live